 Our project team is guided by a group of 12 Project Steering Committee (PSC) members comprised of leading investigators, academics, policy, clinicians and researchers who are well regarded for their work in the Indigenous health sector.
 The following PSC members regularly meet with our team to guide us in the process of developing this guideline.

-Judy Watson’s Water Memory reflects the many histories of the QIMR Berghofer site, which is partially viewed here in the header and footer of this webpage.
+Judy Watson’s Water Memory reflects the many histories of the QIMR Berghofer site, which is partially viewed here in the header of this webpage.
 The imagery has been inspired by the Traditional Owners of the land—the Aboriginal people who resided on this land—the Turrbal and Jagera people.
 The Water Memory piece can be viewed in its entirety from the foyer of QIMR Berghofer Medical Research Institute.